whleucka/latte.nvim/README.md

 }
 ```

-Remember to replace `'do your setup here'` with any specific setup you want to perform when the plugin is loaded.

 ## Usage

-1. Install and configure `latte.nvim` using the instructions above.
+1. Install `latte.nvim` using the instructions above.
 2. Open a PHP Latte template file in Neovim.
 3. Enjoy automatic syntax highlighting and parsing.

 ## Configuration

-You can further customize the behavior of `latte.nvim` by adding configurations in your `init.vim` or `init.lua`:
+You can further customize the behavior of `latte.nvim` by adding configurations, for example:

 ```lua
 {